jlyonsmith/HowTo/Install/SSH.md

   ControlPersist 1
 ```

-This will activate [connection sharing](https://tanguy.ortolo.eu/blog/article42/ssh-connection-sharing) for connections to or through that machine.
-This is particularly useful for bastion machines.
+This will activate [connection sharing](https://tanguy.ortolo.eu/blog/article42/ssh-connection-sharing) for connections to or through that machine, so you don't have to do MFA repeatedly for example.

 ## Correct Permissions for  SSH Client Directories and Files